Skip to main content

 Status: ✅ Complete

-This guide explains how to use custom_fields JSONB columns to extend Encore Health OS business entities with organization-specific metadata.
+This guide explains how to use custom_fields JSONB columns to extend Encore OS business entities with organization-specific metadata.

 1. Purpose & Design Philosophy